RedHatNordicsSA/learnlinux/lab-0/README.md

 ⭐ If you want to dive further into how umask works, have a look here: https://man7.org/linux/man-pages/man2/umask.2.html

 ❗ Setting correct permissions on files is a security fundamental in Linux, having very permissive access rights on files can be a serious security issue.
 But before you run off to remove read, write and execute permissions for anyone who is not an owner of a file on your Linux system, wait.
 If you do that, you may break your system.
 Why is that?
-Because a lot of programs rely on being able to read files they don't own.
+Because a lot of programs rely on being able to read and execute files and directories they don't own.
 For example, to be able to understand if a system has a specific setting or not which the program needs to adopt.

 To conclude, to be able to set permissions on a need-to-know basis, we need to know a lot about both the system and the programs running on it.